Common Stock Options: Everything You Need to Know

 Some traders might want to buy options whereas others might have to write them.
 The writer of the actual option contract receives a premium for writing the option.
 This is the maximum profit that can be made on the option.
 But the writer assumes the risk of having to buy or sell the shares from the buyer at the strike price.
 This could be a big loss for the writer.
 For example, if a trader writes a call option, the option buyer can purchase the option at the strike price.
 Let’s assume that the strike price is $5, but the price of the stock increases to $30.
 The writer still has to provide the option buyer with the option to purchase the shares at $5.
 This means that if the option is exercised before the expiration date, the buyer will significantly benefit, and the writer (the trader) will have suffer a financial loss.

 Employee stock options are similar to that of a call or put option.
 The differences are in that the employee stock options usually vest at a certain point in time, rather than expire.
 This means that the stock options will mature at which point the employee will have full ownership over the shares and not have to return them or lose their ownership rights upon leaving the company.
 For example, some companies might require that an employee work for the company for a period of at least 3-5 years before vesting.
 If the employee leaves before the vesting date, they will lose their ownership rights over the stock.

 If you need help learning more about common stock options, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.